ErgoRanker

 Best Ergonomic Chairs Under $1,000: Long-Sitting Picks for WFH

 Ergonomic office chairs under $1,000 ranked by lumbar support quality, armrest adjustability, recline mechanism, and warranty.
-The picks that hold up to 8+ hours of sitting without back pain.

 A chair is the single most important purchase in a home office, because it’s where your spine spends eight hours a day.
 The good news: the sub-$1,000 ergonomic chair market is genuinely strong in 2026.
 The bad news: most of the “ergonomic” chairs on Amazon under $300 are mesh-back gaming chairs that will leave you with lower back pain inside a month.